-Psychologists and philosophers are working to tease apart the ways we respond to new ideas and information — and the possible benefits of a humble approach
+Psychologists and philosophers are working to tease apart the ways we respond to new ideas and information — and the possible benefits of intellectual humility.

 Intellectual humility is a mindset that guides our intellectual conduct.
 In particular, it involves recognizing and owning our intellectual limitations in the service of pursuing deeper knowledge, truth, and understanding.
 Such a mindset appears to be valuable in many domains of life — from education to interreligious dialogue to public discourse.
 It promises to help us avoid headstrong decisions and erroneous opinions, and allows us to engage more constructively with our fellow citizens.